Kagurabachi: Chihiro's group

-A disowned former member of the Sazanami Clan, cast out for his perceived lack of ability.
+A disowned former member of the Sazanami clan, cast out for his perceived lack of ability.
 He allies with Chihiro to dismantle the Rakuzaichi black market operated by his family.
 Hakuri's initial inability to use the clan's signature Isou (威葬, Isō) technique stems from self-doubt caused by familial abuse, which unconsciously dispersed his spiritual energy.
 Upon mastering control of this energy, he gains the rare ability to wield both Isou and the Storehouse technique—a subspace for storing objects and people.
 Only one other clan member in history achieved this dual mastery.
-Hakuri can register individuals and their spiritually-charged possessions into his Storehouse.
+Hakuri can register individuals and their spiritually-charged possessions in his Storehouse.